CHRI-FM

 CHRI-FM (99.1 MHz) is a Canadian non-profit, charity-status and commercial radio station, which broadcasts in Ottawa, Ontario.
 The station airs a Contemporary Christian music format and is owned by Christian Hit Radio, Inc.

 Network

 The station was given approval by the CRTC on July 8, 1996 to operate a new Christian music FM station at 99.1 MHz in Ottawa.
 CHRI was launched on Easter Sunday 30 March 1997 by Robert DuBroy & Christian Hit Radio Inc.

 Coverage

 CHRI's studios are located in the Ottawa South area.
 The main transmitter is located in Greely, Osgoode Township on Chris Tierney Private.
-This station has a maximum radius of approximately 68.9 km (42¾ miles), although it can be smaller in some reasons, especially the southeast.
+This station has a maximum radius of approximately 68.9 km (42¾ miles), although it can be smaller in some regions, especially the southeast.

 Transmitters

 Cornwall has a radius of approximately 6.9 km (4¼ miles), while Pembroke has a radius of approximately 7.6 km (4¾ miles).

 While driving between the three cities, there will be a time when the CHRI signal is out of reach.
 This is especially true for those traveling from Pembroke to Ottawa or vice versa, as they will experience over an hour of signal loss when driving at legal speeds.

 On August 25, 2022, the CRTC approved an application by Christian Hit Radio Inc. to operate a new FM transmitter in Pointe-Claire, Quebec at 90.7 MHz (channel 214A1) with an effective radiated power (ERP) of 51 watts (non-directional antenna with an effective height of antenna above average terrain [EHAAT] of 36.1 metres).